powellcenter-soilcarbon/soilcarbon/README.md

 If you are still having trouble passing the quality control test, send an email to Grey Monroe (greymonroe @ gmail.com) with a description of your problem, along with the data file and quality control report.

+# Features for next update
+Soilcarbon will not require most recent version of R add soilcarbonWorkbench() to launch shiny app change requirement that users remove description rows from data templates to submit? add new data to dataset add updateSoilcarbonDatabase()